WillCaton2350/Instagram-Bot/README.md

-# MessageBot
+# InstagramBot
-Automated IG direct messenger bot
+Automated IG direct messenger, Like and Comment bot